Pharma Spin-off Taps WWT for IT Infrastructure Build with “Impossible” Deadline

 As if those challenges weren’t enough, the COVID-19 pandemic arose a year before the spin-off’s TSA window was scheduled to close.

 An advisory-based partnership committed to deadlines and outcomes

 While each new challenge presented its own threat to fully separating two organizations on time, WWT was committed to creatively partnering with both entities to find a way through each new challenge and deadline.

 To begin this complex journey, we established an Enterprise Architecture framework as the foundation of the spin-off’s new IT infrastructure program.

-Following this alignment, WWT’s Mergers and Acquisitions (M&A) team of cross-discipline experts met with the spin-off’s executives to create guiding principles, map capabilities, build strategies, and form roadmaps and standards for the program.
+Following this alignment, WWT’s M&A team of cross-discipline experts met with the spin-off’s executives to create guiding principles, map capabilities, build strategies, and form roadmaps and standards for the program.
 Learnings from these critical steps helped WWT design the initial reference architectures for the new IT infrastructure build.